 m.core’s general research approach

 We are uniquely positioned for interdisciplinary research.
-Our team is composed of psychologists, marketers and communication specialists who are able to provide different perspectives on a diverse set of phenomena.
+Our team is composed of psychologists and marketers who are able to provide different perspectives on a diverse set of phenomena.

 We take inspiration from consumers, strive for relevance by focusing on issues that are relevant to our stakeholders and involve our stakeholders in the knowledge generation process.